Call for Proposals – IDIL 2025 Incubation Program

 - Teachers

-Objective: To enhance the international appeal of master’s programs by offering courses at the University of Montpellier that are taught partially or entirely in English.
+Objective: To increase the international appeal of master’s programs by offering courses at the University of Montpellier that are taught partially or entirely in English.

 Actions: